shaik1002/biggitlabbomb/doc/ci/runners/configure_runners.md

 ### Automatically rotate runner authentication tokens

-You can specify an interval to rotate runner authentication tokens.
+You can specify an interval for runner authentication tokens to rotate.
-Regularly rotating runner authentication tokens helps minimize the risk of unauthorized access to your GitLab instance through compromised tokens.
+This rotation helps ensure the security of the tokens assigned to your runners.

 Prerequisites: